wang-qiuchen/wang-qiuchen.github.io/_pages/about.md

 My research interest includes Large Language Models, Retrieval-augmented Generation, and Continual Learning.

 # 🔥 News
+- **2025.6**: We released [VRAG-RL](https://github.com/Alibaba-NLP/VRAG), a purely visual RAG agent that enables VLMs to progressively gather information from a coarse-grained to a fine-grained perspective.
 - **2025.3**: We released [ViDoRAG](https://github.com/Alibaba-NLP/ViDoRAG), a novel multi-agent RAG framework for visually rich documents and the ViDoSeek retrieval-reasoning dataset.
 - **2025.1**: Two paper got accepted to ICLR 2025
 - **2024.7**: We released [MindSearch(思·索)](https://mindsearch.netlify.app/), which is an awesome AI search engine comparable to Perplexity.ai Pro.
 Welcome to use and provide your feedback!